yan-soon/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all available Science modules in the CS curriculum.
-2. GradPad displays the all available Science modules in the CS curriculum onto the `Result Display`
+2. GradPad displays all available Science modules in the CS curriculum onto the `Result Display`

     Use case ends.